Welcome to the Mount Sinai Emergency Medicine Rotation!

 Mount Sinai Hospital and Elmhurst Hospital Center

-Unique to the Mount Sinai Hospital and Elmhurst Hospital Center combined experience, students work in both a tertiary care academic medical center and a public level 1 trauma center making this rotation an exciting and incredibly diverse clinical experience.
+Unique to the Mount Sinai Hospital and Elmhurst Hospital Center combined experience, students work in both a tertiary care academic medical center and a public Level 1 trauma center making this rotation an exciting and incredibly diverse clinical experience.

 Mount Sinai Hospital